James Cosmo Melvill (naturalist): Education and career

 Melvill was educated at Harrow School, and Trinity College, Cambridge, which he entered in 1864.
 He graduated Bachelor of Arts (BA) in 1864, and Master of Arts (MA) in 1871. in later life he became an honorary Doctor of Science (DSc) from Manchester University in 1908.

 His natural history interests were never professional.
 He went into business in the Lancashire cotton industry, first in the cotton merchant business of his uncle Edward Hardcastle (who was also MP for South East Lancashire and later Salford North) from 1871, then in 1887 became director of the firm of Messrs G. and R. Dewhurst Ltd, of Manchester, Preston and London, East India and China cotton merchants.
 He retired in 1904 but resumed his directorship of the latter firm because of the enlistments of his sons and other staff, during the time of the First World War.

 Mevill also became a governor of Manchester University and Manchester Grammar School.
 He was President of the Manchester Literary and Philosophical Society from 1897 to 1899.
 Politically he was a supporter of the Conservative Party but despite posthumous claims he was onetime Member of Parliament for Salford South he neither served in Parliament nor contested the Salford seats as a parliamentary candidate at general elections.

-In 1904 he settled in Shropshire at Meole Hall, Meole Brace near Shrewsbury.
-In that county he became a governor of the Royal Salop Infirmary, an honorary curator of Shrewsbury Museum and president of the Caradoc and Severn Valley Field Club.
-Incapacitated by a fall which dislocated his shoulder, he died at Meole Hall on 4 November 1929 and was buried on 7 November in Shrewsbury General Cemetery in Longden Road.
+By 1904 he settled in Shropshire at Meole Hall, Meole Brace near Shrewsbury, in which village he served as Churchwarden of the parish church and whose Parochial Church Council was formed on his proposal.
+Elsewhere within Shropshire he became a governor of the Royal Salop Infirmary, an honorary curator of Shrewsbury Museum and president of the Caradoc and Severn Valley Field Club.